- Open fire

 Walk the coastal path, laze on Weymouth's fantastic golden sands or enjoy watersports.

 A superb Weymouth cottage, and a great family base for everything this lovely area has to offer.

-Over three floors.
 Three bedrooms with wooden floors: 1 x double, 1 x 2nd floor double with en-suite shower, basin, WC, 1 x 2nd floor twin.
 Bathroom with corner bath, shower cubicle, basin, WC.
 Well equipped kitchen.
 Dining room with wooden floor.
 Sitting room with wooden floor & woodburner.